espressif/esp-idf/examples/10_openssl_server/README.md

 First you should configure the project by "make menuconfig":
   Example Configuration ->
-    1. WiFi SSID: you own wifi that you pc is connected to alse.
+    1. WiFi SSID: WiFi network to which your PC is also connected to.
     1. WiFi Password: wifi password

 IF you want to test the OpenSSL server demo: